-For more than 30 years, the African American Cultural Center (AACC) served as an "oasis of cultural wealth" by providing programming and resources that allowed students, faculty/staff, and visitors the opportunity to delve into the rich history, folkways, contributions and issues surrounding African American life.
+For more than 30 years, the African American Cultural Center (AACC) has served as an "oasis of cultural wealth" by providing programming and resources that allowed students, faculty, staff and visitors the opportunity to delve into the rich history, folkways, contributions and issues surrounding African American life.

 In 2007, the AACC along with several other diversity related units were clustered to form the CSD and the AACC was revamped into the AASD.
 Our primary goal is to aid in the recruitment, retention and development of students of African and African American descent and heritage and to assist the university in creating a more welcoming and inclusive environment across campus.
 The CSD is a place of inclusion that prides itself on being a catalyst for interaction and discourse.

 The Black Student Leadership Conference focuses on highlighting community members who have followed a personal passion and or realized a professional dream.
 Attendees will learn how to acknowledge challenges, build resiliency and empower themselves as current and aspiring student leaders of color to use their talents and abilities to serve their communities.

 The Dr. Martin L. King, Jr. Day of Celebration is an opportunity to acknowledge and honor his life and legacy of social justice advocacy.
 The celebration takes place the first week in February, after the national holiday, once the TU community returns to campus.